 The following table provides condition assessment information for TOT's revenue vehicles.
-Of the thirty six (36) revenue vehicles valued at over \$6 million, eleven (11) vans with a ULB of 4 years are currently at the 4 years of age mark as of 2018.
-And five (5) cutaway buses are also currently meeting their ULB of 4 years.
+Of the thirty six (36) revenue vehicles valued at over \$6 million, eleven (11) vans with a ULB of 4 years are currently at the 4 years of age mark as of 2018, and five (5) cutaway buses also currently meet their ULB of 4 years.
 All other vehicles have not met their ULB as of 2018, but an additional eight (8) more TOT revenue vehicles will reach the ULB threshold in 2019.